 February 2014 - February 2015

-Charity information: Kingston Theatre Trust
+Charity information: Rose Theatre Kingston

 To ensure young people can overcome social or economic barriers preventing them from accessing the theatre and the arts.
 We want to ensure those people who have least access to the our theatre can become inspired, engaged, enthused and develop a sense of entitlement.
 Currently we have extremely low engagement with 65% of schools with higher than average deprivation rates and free school meals.
 We need to ensure the arts can redress this balance and re-engage learning from an early age.